-Tier 1 (Universal):

-Preventive schoolwide

-teaching and

-reinforcement of

-behavioral

-expectations provided

-equally to all students

-attending the school.

-A robust Tier 1,

-implemented with

-consistency, is the

-most efficient use of

-school resources by

-Image: Preventive school is school resources by

-far.
+Tier 1 (Universal): Preventive schoolwide teaching and reinforcement of behavioral expectations provided equally to all students attending the school.
+A robust Tier 1, implemented with consistency, is the most efficient use of school resources by far.
 When Tier 1 is insufficient or inconsistent, more students (who would likely have responded to better Tier 1 prevention) may develop patterns of problem behavior and then require the resources and support of a higher tier.